Director of School Development

 Additionally, Cora showcases her artwork in galleries in NYC, designs bespoke objects and runs Evidence Of, an online art and culture platform and boutique that shares thoughtful content and highlights local artists and their work.
 Cora has a BFA from the University of Illinois at Chicago.

 Joe is responsible for Internationals Network’s overall strategic direction including programs, fundraising, and advocacy work. more...

 Previously, Joe served as Deputy Director of Internationals Network for Public Schools.
 Joe is the founding Principal of the Flushing International High School in New York City.
 He was also a teacher at the Brooklyn International High School and completed an administrative residency at LaGuardia Community College.
 Joe began his teaching career in the Washington, DC Public Schools and, prior to teaching, worked at the Aspira Association in Washington, DC.
 Joe holds a B.A. in History and Hispanic Studies from Connecticut College and a M.A. in ESL/Secondary Education from The George Washington University in Washington DC.
 He is a graduate of the New Leaders for New Schools urban principal preparation program.

-Marguerite explores ways to increase our capacity to collect and analyze information about our work as Internationals Network continues to grow.more...
+Marguerite explores ways to increase Internationals capacity to collect and analyze information about Internationals’ work.more...